AI & Agents

 Can I use Fastio with discord.py?

 Yes.
-Fastio has a REST API that works with any language, including Python.
-You can use the standard `requests` or `aiohttp` libraries to upload and download files from your bot's storage.
+Fastio has a REST API under https://api.fast.io/current/ that works with any language, including Python.
+Use the standard `requests` or `aiohttp` libraries to POST multipart uploads to /current/upload/ (fields name, size, chunk, action=create, instance_id, folder_id) and to GET /current/workspace/{workspace_id}/storage/{node_id}/read/ when you need the bytes back.

 How secure is external storage for bots?

 It is generally more secure than Discord attachments because you control the access.
 On Discord, anyone with the link can view the file.
-With external storage, you can generate temporary links, revoke access, and keep files in private folders that are never exposed publicly.
+With Fastio, keep files in private folders, isolate clients in separate workspaces, share through Send, Receive, or Exchange portals, and review the audit log with GET /current/events/search/.

 Related Resources